Educational Talent Search

 - Your family's income does not exceed the federal guidelines established by the U.S. Department of Education.

-- You must truly desire to pursue your college dreams and make a sincere commitment to participate fully in the program.
+- You must desire to pursue your college dreams and make a sincere commitment to participate fully in the program.

 Educational Talent Search